 To make homemade cat food you need to follow a recipe and get all the ingredients needed to prepare a balanced and complete food.
 Normally the meats can be used in raw form, but some that are already minced might need cooking to avoid any bacterial issues, and some meats, especially poultry like chicken and turkey need pre-cooking for the same reasons.
-To cook or pre-cook the meat you can boil it or roast it in the oven, then add to cold water to stop the cooking process.
+To cook or pre-cook the meat you can boil it or roast it in the oven, then add cold water to stop the cooking process.
 The raw meat can be cut into chunks and minced.
 If you use eggs in the recipe, the egg white should be boiled.

-Then all the meat, by-products, egg whites cut to small bits and fat bits are mixed in one big bowl and the mixture is normally put in the fridge while you need to mix up the supplements.
+Then all the meat, by-products, egg whites cut into small bits, and fat bits are mixed in one big bowl and the mixture is normally put in the fridge while you need to mix up the supplements.
 For the supplement mix you need to combine the water, egg yolks, vitamin E, The B Complex of vitamins, Taurine, salt (for Iodine), bone meal ( or you can grind bones yourself), and the chosen fish oil.
 Then pour the supplement mix over the protein mix from the fridge and stir it very well.
 And that’s it, then portion the mixture into containers and freeze it.

 To thaw the food you can use a microwave and warm it for a maximum of 15 seconds at a time, then stir it, and repeat the process until the food comes to a body temperature (not hot if you touch it with your finger).
 The homemade food should normally be in the fridge in a thawed state only for 48 hours, maximum of 72 hours after it has been taken out of the freezer.

 You can find and choose a good homemade cat food recipe here.back to menu ↑